Ani2nem/OperatinSystemsProject/devlog.md

 Note to the grader, my mac uses the Python3 commmand and to run on your machine you might have to change it to python (line52 and line55 in driver.py)
-My encrpyt is working but the decrypt is giving me a hard time, it's encrypting again, doing a double encrypt I need to research this problem and I will come back, I'll commit  before I do that
+My encrpyt is working but the decrypt is giving me a hard time, it's encrypting again, doing a double encrypt I need to research this problem and I will come back, I'll commit  before I do that Never mind that was not an issue, I was tweaking
+Nope I was not tweaking, it is an issue with decrypt It was doing that because of the > char.
+I don't want to change encryption, so i handled it here.
+Added a new parse_encryption_response() function that removes the '>' character from encryption responses for_decrypt parameter to the get_history_choice() function that shows helpful tips when selecting items for decryption

+## Session Progress
+1. Ran final tests on the program with different inputs:
+- Verified password setting works correctly
+- Tested encryption/decryption with various strings
+- Confirmed history feature works as expected
+- Checked error handling for invalid inputs

+2. Created comprehensive README.md with:
+- File descriptions and roles
+- Running instructions
+- Note about python3 vs python command
+- Command guide and usage notes

+3. Fixed a few minor issues:
+- Improved error handling
+- Enhanced user feedback for decrypt operations

+4. Verified that all project requirements are met:
+- Logger formats timestamps correctly
+- Encryption implements Vigenère cipher properly
+- Driver handles user interaction and history
+- All components communicate via pipes